Need to talk? Call 1800 882 436.

 It’s up to you whether you answer these questions.
 Anything you say will be kept in confidence.

-If you are experiencing family violence you should let them know.
-It’s important to get professional help and they can support you to do this.
+If you are experiencing family violence, you should let them know.
+Your doctor or midwife can support you to get professional help.

 Your family medical history

-Finding out about the health of your family is also important because it may affect you or your baby.
+Finding out about the health of your family is also important because it can affect you or your baby.
 This includes any family history of:

 You may wish to do screening tests for certain genetic conditions.
 You can talk about this with your doctor or midwife.